wearefractal/protege/README.md

 .first() - Returns first value or array or undefined .last() - Returns last value or array or undefined

-.remove(value) - Removes first instance of value from array .removeAll(value) - Removes all instances of value from array.
+.replace(value, newval) - Replaces first instance of value with newval .replaceIndex(index, value) - Replaces item at index with value .replaceAll(value, newval) - Replaces all instances of value with newval .remove(value) - Removes first instance of value from array .removeAll(value) - Removes all instances of value from array.
 .removeAllIgnoreCase(value) - Removes all instances of value from array ignoring case